Ahmed bin Abdullah Al Thunayan: Origins and early life

 Prince Ahmed's family were the descendants of Thunayan, one of the brothers of Muhammad bin Saud, who is the patriarch of the House of Saud.
 Ahmed's father was Abdullah bin Abdullah bin Thunayan Al Saud, who was captured by the Ottomans in Bombay and sent to Istanbul in August 1880.
-He was appointed to the royal court there.
+He was appointed to the royal court there and was a member of the Ottoman Council of State in the 1880s and 1890s.
 Ahmed's mother was a Cherkess-origin Turkish woman named Tazeruh.
 His paternal grandfather, Abdullah bin Thunayan, ruled the Emirate of Nejd from 1841 to 1843.

 Prince Ahmed was born in 1889 in Istanbul and raised there.
-Prince Ahmed had a twin-sister, Jawhara, and two brothers, Mohammed and Suleiman.
+He had a twin-sister, Jawhara, and two brothers, Mohammed and Suleiman.
 Mohammed was the father of Iffat, who married the future King Faisal in the 1930s.

-Career
+Career and activities

-Just before World War I Prince Ahmed went to Arabia and became a private secretary of Emir Abdulaziz.
-In March 1913 he met with the Ottoman governor of Baghdad, Cemal Pasha, as an envoy of Abdulaziz to eliminate the tensions between Abdulaziz and Sharif Hussein.
-Over time Prince Ahmed became Abdulaziz's chief foreign affairs advisor and acted as Saudi foreign minister.
-Prince Ahmed together with Abdullah Al Qusaibi, another advisor of Abdulaziz, accompanied Prince Faisal, later King Faisal, during his official visit to London and Paris in 1919.
+Just before World War I, Prince Ahmed went to Arabia and became a private secretary of Emir Abdulaziz.
+In March 1913, he met with the Ottoman governor of Baghdad, Cemal Pasha, as an envoy of Abdulaziz to eliminate the tensions between Abdulaziz and Sharif Hussein.
+Prince Ahmed headed the Saudi delegations which met with Sharif Hussein's staff following the establishment of the Kingdom of Hejaz in 1916.
+Over time, Prince Ahmed became Abdulaziz's chief foreign affairs advisor and acted as Saudi foreign minister.
+Prince Ahmed, together with Abdullah Al Qusaibi, another advisor of Abdulaziz, accompanied Prince Faisal (later King Faisal) during his official visit to London and Paris in 1919.
 Prince Ahmed's mission in this visit was to transmit the demands of Abdulaziz to British officials.
-Through Prince Ahmed Abdulaziz asked the British to exert pressure on Sharif Hussain to allow Najdi people to go on pilgrimage.
+Through Prince Ahmed, Abdulaziz asked the British to exert pressure on Sharif Hussain to allow Najdi people to go on pilgrimage.
+Prince Ahmed and Sharif Hussain's son Abdullah managed to sign a peace and friendship agreement in February 1920 in Baghdad, which lasted only for a short time.
+Prince Ahmed was accompanied by Abdullah Al Damluji in this visit.

-On 1 May 1922 Prince Ahmed represented Abdulaziz in the Conference of Al Muhammarah which was held to resolve the problematic Saudi-Iraqi border issues.
-Despite the objections of Abdulaziz Prince Ahmed signed the treaty of al Muhammarah which led to his dismissal from the post.
+On 1 May 1922, Prince Ahmed represented Abdulaziz in the Conference of Al Muhammarah, which was held to resolve the problematic Saudi-Iraqi border issues.
+Despite the objections of Abdulaziz, Prince Ahmed signed the treaty of al Muhammarah, which led to his dismissal from the post.
 Abdulaziz did not ratify the treaty and informed the British High Commissioner B. H. Bourdillon that Prince Ahmed had no authority to sign it.
-Following this incident Prince Ahmed was replaced by Abdullah Al Damluji as chief foreign affairs advisor.
+Following this incident, Prince Ahmed was replaced by Abdullah Al Damluji as chief foreign affairs advisor.